xianbaoqian/i18n-agent-action/docs/index.md

 It was discussed on KCD 2025 BeiJing, Community Over Code 2025 China and we finally dicede to make an agent to handle i18n works for community.
 As for me, I can't parallel in [https://github.com/sustainable-computing-io/kepler-doc/issues/175](https://github.com/sustainable-computing-io/kepler-doc/issues/175) and Community Over Code 2025's session.

-## Try with my own Principles of Agent Development

-#### Inference 1: If the task is relatively fixed and there is a reliable solution, there is no need to call on a large model to take risks.

-#### Inference 2: The tasks are not fixed, and adapting them one by one is too complex.
-The big model has a certain universality, and we need to make good use of this universality and entrust it to the big model.

-#### Inference 3: The task is not fixed and can be adapted one by one, depending on the actual situation.
-If using a large model, it is necessary to consider the situation where the large model answers incorrectly and handle the errors accordingly.

-#### Inference 4: The task is fixed and there is no reliable solution.
-If using a large model to attempt creative solutions, manual intervention is required.

 # As it's an AI Agent
 ## How it works
 ### Manual(for dev, or you should take your own security as it not running in sandbox)